JSusak/ProVoiceProactiveIntervention/README.md

 See `ProactiveVoiceTriggerDemo.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with variation between each LoA by implementing switch cases.
 This is useful if you want to define different outputs depending on the current assigned level.

-## Dissertation Demo Video
+## ProVoice Demonstration Video

-The video below demonstrates the asset being used in ProVoice - a VR driving simulator designed in part fulfillment for a MSc Human-Computer Interaction dissertation project at UCL.
+The video below demonstrates the asset being used in ProVoice.
 Click the thumbnail to watch the demonstration.

 [![Watch the video](https://img.youtube.com/vi/lpYsL_CiAlc/0.jpg)](https://youtu.be/lpYsL_CiAlc)

 For full access to this scene, feel free to get in touch with the researcher, KVVZ2.

 ## Contributions
 Further contributions are always welcome!
-Feel free to get in touch with the researcher, KVVZ2.
+Feel free to get in touch with the researcher.
 Alternatively, you can:

   - Open issues for bugs or feature requests.
   - Submit pull requests to improve the code.